saeghe/test-runner-documentations/getting-started.md

 ### Build and Run

-When you use Saeghe to build your project, your tests also will get built.
+When you build your project, your tests also will get built.
 As you can see in the `saeghe.config.json` file, there is an `executable` section in this file.
-Saeghe will use this section to make a link file named `test-runner` to the Test Runner's `run` file.
+This section will get used to make a link file named `test-runner` to the Test Runner's `run` file.
 Therefore, you can run your tests after the build by running:

 ```shell